 It’s the coolest club you probably don’t know about yet, even though it’s been around since 1904!
 A club of “Famous Firsts,” members include Sir Edmund Hillary and Tenzing Norway (first to summit Everest), Neil Armstrong, Buzz Aldrin (first to surface the moon), and Jacques Piccard and Don Walsh (greatest ocean depth) who were made members for their groundbreaking contributions to science and discovery.
 Although being the first to walk on the moon or discover the Titanic wreckage may be claimed, you can still become a member and your personal explorations could get you in (find out which membership level makes sense for you).
 You’ll be in good company: it warms us to see friends like Mandip Singh Soin (mountaineer, explorer, philosopher, conservationist) and groundbreaking journalist Bryan Christy become part of that incredible community.

 But you don’t have to be a member to benefit from The Explorers Club.
 This is an organization founded on uniting explorers and promoting exploration by every means possible!
-As their exclusive travel partner, we are honored to invite you to attend their fascinating events.
+As a friend of the nonprofit, we are honored to invite you to attend their fascinating events.
 The best news is they’re happening all the time!
-Next week we’re attending a dinner with world-renowned paleoanthropologist, Lee Berger, best known for two recent archaeological discoveries: the remains of two (new!) species of human ancestors.
-Next month we will learn about medicinal traditions in the Andes, and the magical world view of the shamans who live above the clouds in central Peru.

 Interested?
 Here’s The Explorers Club calendar.
 We’d love for you to be our guest.
 Or, join us on a tour of their headquarters to learn all of the 1910 townhouse’s stories and secrets—it’s one of the coolest things we’ve done in our own city (particularly when Explorers Club president Ted Janulis or executive director Will Roseman take you).
 Get in touch if you’re interested!